About Your Care

 Controlling Your Pain

 Your comfort is very important to us.
 You have the right to the appropriate assessment and management of your pain.
 Pain management is a necessary part of your treatment plan.
-We ask that you discuss pain relief options with your physician, ask for pain relief options when pain first begins, tell us when pain is not relieved, tell us about any concerns you have to help your doctor and nurse assess your pain.
+We ask that you discuss pain relief options with your physician, ask for pain relief options when pain first begins, tell us when pain is not relieved, and tell us about any concerns you have to help your doctor and nurse assess your pain.

 Cooper offers a presentation on pain management.
 To view this presentation on your television, dial extension 4999, code #630.